gwu-libraries/scholarspace/README.md

         % sudo a2enmod ssl

-  Generate certificates and place them in ...
-TODO
+  Generate certificates and place them in paths referenced in scholarspace-ssl.conf (modify the paths in scholarspace-ssl.conf if needed).
+Cert file names should also match.

         % sudo a2dissite 000-default.conf
         % sudo a2ensite scholarspace.conf